 Think Small is home to the Debra S. Fish Early Childhood Resource Library, a public library that supports early childhood trainers, child care providers, and parents of young children.
-You will find over 5,500 exceptional early childhood materials on a variety of topics: child development and learning, the business of child care, parenting, and much more.
+You will find over 6,000 exceptional early childhood materials on a variety of topics: positive guidance, play, developmentally appropriate practice, anti-bias education, nature, ethics, technology, family engagement, and much more.

 Visit us during business hours, call the library at 651-641-3544 or email the librarian for assistance.